h2r/ein/calibration.md

 First, print out about 10 pages of [magic paper]( https://github.com/h2r/ein/raw/master/images/calibration/magicpaper.pdf).
-Send the gripper to the home position by running `tempGoHome` Then drive down to close to the table height using `zDown`.
+Send the gripper to the home position by running `goHome.` (If you would like to change the home position, you can do so in ein/back/init.back.)
+Then drive down to close to the table height using `zDown`.
 Create the magic circle underneath the gripper as depicted here:

 ![Magic Circle](../assets/magic_circle.jpg)